Bougakov/Micromake-D1-3D-printer/calibrating.md

 ## Step one - let's purge all autoleveling data your printer is storing

 First, check that the tension of all three belts is satisfactory.
+Inspect all screws, tighten those that went loose.
+Inspect all endstops as well.
+This is important!

 If you are printing with ABS, make sure your printer is warmed up and you are conducting the measurements on the hot printer (because metal parts expand and dimensions slightly change).
-On the LCD screen select #Quick settings# -> #Preheat ABS# to do that.
+On the LCD screen select `Quick settings` -> `Preheat ABS` to do that.

 If you are connected to COM port, fire this command: